 There’s no clear winner here as both offer very different services and seem to be complete opposites in many regards.
 Wix is good for beautiful designs, mobile responsiveness, having a massive number of available templates and giving you a lot of freedom with your customizations.
 However, they don’t give you source code access, it’s hard changing templates and there’s no way to import or export templates.

 Weebly, on the other hand, is all about simplicity, both in design in philosophy.
-The templates focus more on a minimalist design, plus they give you access to source code and allow you to import and export templates as necessary.
+The templates focus more on a minimalist design.
+But you get access to source code and can import and export templates as necessary.
 However, there is less customization and fewer mobile templates and tools.